bytebutcher/burp-send-to/README.md

 ![Burp-Send-To-Extension Options](images/burp-send-to-extension-options.png)

+## Extending the Extension

+In some instances the provided placeholders may not be enough.
+In order to work around this issue you may use a little ```wrapper-script```.
+See the [Wiki Page](https://github.com/bytebutcher/burp-send-to/wiki/Examples) for some common examples.

 ## Security Notes

 Executing commands based on untrusted input always introduces the risk of command injection.
 This is especially true when using the **%S** placeholder.
 Thus it is recommended to always activate the **Show preview** option when using the **%S** placeholder and closely analyse commands in the preview window prior to execution.